Visiting the Grotto in Portland, OR

 • The Grotto has a free parking lot.

 • All parts of the Grotto are wheelchair accessible.
 Paths are paved and even with minimal grade.
-There is a ramp to reach the elevator for the Upper Level of the Grotto.
+You can check out a wheelchair for free from the gift shop.

 • If you see everything on both levels, the total amount of walking is about one mile.